RaymundoTheWolf/S-DES/README.md

    * Secrets module is used in this feature, which generate **10-bits random master key**.
 It's advised to protect the master key to guard the security of the algorithm(10-bits is easy to crack XD)
 2. Encryption
    * Following S-DES process, we encrypt plain text along **initial permutation, round function(subkey 1), swap, round function(subkey 2) and reversed initial permutation** to get the cipher text.
 Also, ASCII encoding or binary encoding style are provided.
+   * When encrypting the ascii code in English, each letter will be encrypted in sequence according to an 8-bit length, and the encrypted binary result will be converted back to the ascii code to output the ciphertext.(There may be garbled code)
 3. Decryption
    * Following S-DES process, we decrypt plain text along **initial permutation, round function(subkey 2), swap, round function(subkey 1) and reversed initial permutation** to get the plain text.
+   * When encrypting the ascii code in English, each letter will be encrypted in sequence according to an 8-bit length, and the encrypted binary result will be converted back to the ascii code to output the ciphertext.
 4. Crack
    * Given plain text and corresponding cipher text to crack what master keys may be used.
 Showing potential keys on the screen.